wizjan/VRO7-tests/README.md

-vFLOWer Toolkit
+vFLOWer Toolkit -tests to use it with VRO 7.*
 ============================
-*Created by ByteLife Solutions*
+*Created by ByteLife Solutions - modified by wizjan*

 <h4>1.
 OVERVIEW</h4>